AhmedAlkh/code-quiz/README.md

 # code-quiz

 ## Updated
-- Added stylesheet for highscores

-## To do
-- Style with CSS
 - Make Start Quiz button start the quiz
 - Make a 75 second timer start when the quiz starts
 - Create questions to ask user